thruthesky/helper-old/README.md

 # TODO

+## Is it bug that on deskstop browser, click event on list-item is not fired on first click. it works on second click.

 ## back-button
 It is okay not to show back-button on top. but when a user touches back-button on the device, the back button should work.